pushkarnk/springboot-petclinic-crac/README.md

 ## Checkpointing and restoring SpringBoot PetClinic using OpenJDK CRaC

 The following are steps to demonstrate checkpointing and restoring of the SpringBoot PetClinic application.
-The Oracular Oriole (24.10) release of Ubuntu comes with new OpenJDK CRaC packages (openjdk-17-crac and openjdk-21-crac).
+The Oracular Oriole (24.10) release of Ubuntu comes with new OpenJDK CRaC packages ([openjdk-17-crac](https://launchpad.net/ubuntu/+source/openjdk-17-crac) and [openjdk-21-crac](https://launchpad.net/ubuntu/+source/openjdk-21-crac).

 However, the restore step for the PetClinic application causes a CRIU crash on Ubuntu 24.10.
 This issue is under investigation.
 As a result, we execute this demo on Ubuntu 24.04.
-The OpenJDK CRaC packages are published to this PPA.
+The OpenJDK CRaC packages are published to [this](https://launchpad.net/~pushkarnk/+archive/ubuntu/openjdk-crac-noble) PPA.

 ### Step 1